 Wedding Photography Business Tips

-Try creating SMART goals.
+And while you are at it, try creating SMART goals.
 The acronym stands for:

-2. Discover your Audience
+2. Discover Your Audience

-3. Create focused Content
+3. Create Focused Content

 - A short PDF guide that features the top ten steps to planning a wedding